 MATH 130: Applied Calculus IIA continuation of math 120.
 Topics may include the indefinite and definite integral, elementary linear algebra including matrix arithmetic and solving linear equations, vectors, partial derivatives, Lagrange multipliers.
 Both algebraic and numerical computations.

 MATH 140: Calculus IFunctions, limits, derivatives, the Mean Value Theorem, definition and properties of integrals, the Fundamental Theorem of Calculus, and applications to related rates, curve sketching, and optimization problems.
+Placement exam not required.

 PHYS 141: Principles of Classical, Relativistic, and Quantum MechanicsA calculus-based introduction to fundamental concepts in mechanics, from Galileo and Newton through relativity and quantum mechanics.
 Weekly laboratories emphasize the acquisition, reduction and interpretation of experimental data and the keeping of complete records.
 Explicit instruction in calculus will be provided.